Using MyHeritage Chromosome Browser

 To find the Group Chromosome Browser, you can use the main DNA navigation menu at the top of the MyHeritage homepage.
 Click on DNA, then on Chromosome Browser.

-Using the One-to-Many Chromosome Browser
+The One-to-Many Browser

-For the majority of people the majority of the time, these Chromosome Browsers are just another fun way to visualize the connection you have with your DNA match.
+For the majority of people the majority of the time, these chromosome browsers are just another fun way to visualize the connection you have with your DNA match.
 In the end, it doesn’t matter where you are sharing on the chromosome, just how much DNA you are sharing.
-You can obtain that information from your main match page, and never look at this Chromosome Browser image, and still make fantastic genetic genealogy discoveries.
+You can obtain that information from your main match page, and never look at this chromosome browser image, and still make fantastic genetic genealogy discoveries.

 Therefore, when you see someone matching you on chromosome 14, for example, you don’t know if that person is matching you on the chromosome 14 you got from your mom, or the chromosome 14 you got from your dad.
 Likewise, if you see two people whose shared piece with you looks to be in the same location on the same chromosome, you can’t tell if they are both sharing on the same copy of that chromosome, or if one match is related to your dad’s family, and the other match is related to your mom’s family.
-However, this is what the Triangulation tool does for us.
-It tells us if two (or three or four, etc) matches are sharing on the same copy of the same chromosome.
+The Triangulation tool tells us if two (or three or four, etc) matches are sharing on the same copy of the same chromosome.

 MyHeritage puts a box around the pieces of DNA that are the same between both of the selected matches.
 Some genetic genealogists use these triangulated groups as evidence of a shared common ancestor between the triangulated individuals.
 However, this is not always the case, especially at the very low threshold MyHeritage has set as the default (only 2 cM).

-Originally published on March 2018 on genealogygems.com.
+Originally published March 2018 on genealogygems.com.
+Updated in May 2019.